Polyscias fruticosa: Uses

-The young leaves are eaten raw in Southeast Asia, accompanying meat dishes or simply dipped in a spicy sauce like nam phrik or sambal.
-It is known as lep khrut (Thai: เล็บครุฑ) in Thailand, kuku garuda (lit.
+The young leaves are eaten raw in Southeast Asia with meat dishes, or simply dipped in a spicy sauce like nam phrik or sambal.
+It is known as lep khrut (เล็บครุฑ) in Thailand, kuku garuda (lit.
 "Garuda claws") in Malaysia and Indonesia, and đinh lăng in Vietnam.
 The leaves are also boiled in soups, stir-fried, added to curries, or beaten with eggs to make omelets.
 The taste and texture of the leaves have been likened to celery and parsley.

 In Thailand, Polyscias fruticosa is called lep khrut (lit.
 "Garuda claws").
 It can be eaten raw, together with a spicy dip, or it can be boiled in curries.

-In some Asian countries, the leaves of Ming aralia are used as a tonic, anti-inflammatory, antitoxin, and an antibacterial ointment.
-They have also been used to aid digestion.
-The root is used as a diuretic, febrifuge, anti-dysenteric, and is employed for neuralgia and rheumatic pains.
+The leaves are used in traditional medicine to treat rheumatism, ischemia, and neuralgia.
+In Vietnam, they are used to treat neurodegenerative diseases.
+The roots are used to treat fever, dysentery, neuralgia, and rheumatic pains, in addition to their use as a diuretic.
 In Ghana, the plant is used to treat asthma.

 Experiments have shown that the root extract of Polyscias fruticosa can extend the lifespan and improve cognitive function in rodents, though these findings have not been extended to humans.